Common-Ground-Co/common-ground/README.md

 **Data**

 - PostgreSQL database for studios and classes
-- `studios.json` snapshot kept in sync with the database for static reads
+- `studios.json` snapshot kept in sync with the database for backup